-- 4.3.1 Construction Related.
+4.3.1 Construction Related.
 No construction related material, equipment, or machinery shall be placed, stored, or parked along shoreline lands, except as may be required during the construction or reconstruction of any private, residential cabin or related structure, and except as may be required for the maintenance and upkeep of said shoreline lands and the improvements placed thereon.
 When not in use, all construction materials, equipment and/or supplies shall be stored above the anticipated high water line and on the leased or subleased lot.
-Special permission to store items on any common area may be permitted if Central determines that it may be allowed. - 4.3.2.
+Special permission to store items on any common area may be permitted if Central determines that it may be allowed.

+4.3.2.
 Personal Items.
-Personal items are to be stored within the boundaries of a leased lot or other such area authorized to be used for such purpose by Central. - 4.3.3.
+Personal items are to be stored within the boundaries of a leased lot or other such area authorized to be used for such purpose by Central.

+4.3.3.
 Fuel.
-The storage of bulk quantities of fuels must comply with federal, state or local codes and shall be: - Located within the lot's buildable area, above the FERC lake limit, and greater than thirty feet (30') from the shoreline of the associated lake, and - Securely anchored, and - Equipped with secondary containment sufficient in size to hold two times (2x) the capacity of the storage tank (does not apply to liquid propane or other aerosolizing fuels). - 4.4.
+The storage of bulk quantities of fuels must comply with federal, state or local codes and shall be:

+- Located within the lot's buildable area, above the FERC lake limit, and greater than thirty feet (30') from the shoreline of the associated lake, and - Securely anchored, and - Equipped with secondary containment sufficient in size to hold two times (2x) the capacity of the storage tank (does not apply to liquid propane or other aerosolizing fuels). - Except that, at Johnson Lake, new or replacement liquid propane tanks will be limited in size to less than 125 gallons.

+4.4.
 Vegetation Clearing.
 Selective clearing of vegetation on Central's property may be permitted singularly or as part of a variety of permit types.
 The applicant shall minimize the amount of land, shoreline and aquatic vegetation removed or disturbed during construction.
 Vegetation on upland sites disturbed by construction shall be re-established if needed to prevent sedimentation into the waterbody.